Izaek256/Lostnfound/ItemsServer_Documentation.md

 ## 🎯 Server Role & Responsibility

-**ItemsServer** (formerly ServerA) is the **Item Logic Server** in the Lost & Found distributed system.
+**ItemsServer** is the **Item Logic Server** in the Lost & Found distributed system.
 It serves as the **sole authority** for all item-related operations, including creating, reading, updating, and deleting items in the database.

 **Directory**: `ItemsServer/`
 **IP Address**: `172.24.194.6`